- Lauren Dungy

 There are three reasons parents don't talk to their kids about sex.
 First, they're too embarrassed.
 Second, they don't know how.
 And third... they're too embarrassed.

-Here are 4 questions that will help guide your parenting decisions when it comes to sex education in your family.
+Here are some questions that will help guide your parenting decisions when it comes to sex education in your family.

 How early do we start talking to our kids about sex?